 - God gives good gifts for the edification of the church and the world.
 One of his gifts is the ability to create beautiful things–this includes poetry.
 Some have only the gift of appreciation, but even so, I think we need to make as much of these gifts as possible so as to honour the giver.

 It is certainly true that God probably doesn’t notice the difference between our best attempts and our blemished ones, for they are offerings of a sincere, but fallen people.
+But does God need our songs and sheep?
 When God’s people are commanded to sacrifice the best lamb, grain or ox, it is for our sake.
-It is a reflection of how we think of him.
+It is a reflection and a reminder of how we are to think of him.

 This series of posts, called The Poetry of Worship, is designed to challenge would-be lyricists to consider some principles of poetry that will start them on a journey toward writing songs that will evoke, not just the emotions of worshipers, but their imaginations as well.